 Patient Counseling Information

-Patients should be informed of the warning signs and symptoms of hepatotoxicity (e.g., nausea, fatigue, lethargy, pruritus, jaundice, right upper quadrant tenderness, and “flu-like” symptoms).
-Patients should be instructed that they should stop therapy and seek immediate medical therapy if these signs and symptoms occur [see WARNINGS AND PRECAUTIONS, Use In Specific Populations].
+Inform patients of the warning signs and symptoms of hepatotoxicity (e.g., nausea, fatigue, lethargy, pruritus, diarrhea jaundice, right upper quadrant tenderness, and “flu-like” symptoms).
+If these occur, instruct patients to stop CELEBREX and seek immediate medical therapy [see WARNINGS AND PRECAUTIONS, Use in Specific Populations].